chr1swallace/coloc/README.md

 ## pre-release version

 This condmask branch is a pre-release version.
-I have tested it, but there may be bugsr.
-Please test it if you feel brave, and let me know whether it works or not (both kinds of feedback useful!).
-Any results should be compared to the CRAN version to check sanity for now.
+I have tested it, but there may be bugs.
+Please test it, and let me know whether it works or not (both kinds of feedback useful!).

-To install the condmask branch, do
+To install the new version, do
 ```
 if(!require("remotes"))
    install.packages("remotes") # if necessary
 library(remotes)
-install_github("chr1swallace/coloc","condmask")
+install_github("chr1swallace/coloc")
 ```